- Best Time to Go to Bacolod

 Bring home well-known native delicacies and Bacolod pastries for your friends and loved ones when you visit Merzci.
 Don’t forget to make room for these favorites in your luggage: napoleones, butterscotch, piaya and biscocho.

-If you’re staying in the city for more than a day, there are Bacolod accommodations available for your budget and necessities for a home away from home.
+If you’re staying in the city for more than a day, there are Bacolod hotels and accommodations available for your budget and necessities for a home away from home.

 If you’re a traveler who only needs a basic room and wants to keep your expenses as minimum as possible, check out these budget-friendly Bacolod hotels.